jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

 <div class="hint">

-Note that constructors and destructors are called in specific order, and, moreover, the order of destruction is the reverse order of initialization.
+Note that constructors and destructors are called in a specific order, and, moreover, the order of destruction is the reverse order of initialization.
 For example, consider the following class hierarchy: